Kenogami Lake, Ontario

 Kenogami Lake is an unincorporated community in the Unorganized West Part of Timiskaming District in northeastern Ontario, Canada.
 It is located on Kenogami Lake on the Blanche River in the Saint Lawrence River drainage basin.

 Transportation

-The community is located on Ontario Highway 11 (at this point part of the Trans-Canada Highway), at the junction with Ontario Highway 568, that heads 2.4 km east to Kenogami Lake Station, and just north of the junction with Ontario Highway 66.
+The community is located on Ontario Highway 11 (at this point part of the Trans-Canada Highway), at the junction with Ontario Highway 568, just north of the junction with Ontario Highway 66.

-The nearby Kenogami Lake Station is on the Ontario Northland Railway main line, between Goldthorpe to the north and Swastika to the east.